-Fitness App Development for adidas
+Fitness Application Development for adidas

 - Sports data analysis and visualization

 The team suggested reverse engineering to decompile the app back to its Java source code.
-This step was critical to revealing the nature of errors occurring during the synchronization.
-Having summed up the detected code inconsistencies, the Customer decided to redesign the desktop solution and invited Iflexion’s sports app developers to continue working on the project.
+This step was critical to reveal the nature of errors occurring during data synchronization.
+Looking at Iflexion’s report with the summary of detected code inconsistencies, the customer’s team decided to redesign the desktop solution altogether and invited Iflexion’s app developers to continue working on the project.

-How it works
+How data synchronization works

 Professional athletes and health enthusiasts use adidas wearables during their training.
 At the end of each training, the user can synchronize their health data gathered during the workout session with their smartphones, laptops, or PCs.
-During the first sign-in, the desktop app requires the user to select devices that will be further detected as recognized devices and synced automatically.
+During the first sign-in, the desktop app requires the user to select devices that will be further detected as recognized ones and synced automatically.

 The web application enables users to continuously monitor the progress of their workouts and rely on the processed data to find the balance between the effort spent and the results obtained.

-- Alternative routing to let users select running routes according to their body condition, daily activity, running experience, and sports goals (keeping fit, losing weight, building muscles, etc.)
+- Alternative routing to let users select running routes according to their body condition, daily activity, running experience, and sports goals (keeping fit, losing weight, building muscles, etc.).

-Iflexion’s team managed to restore the correct operation of the desktop app and set up a flawless synchronization process between different components of the fitness suite.
-Owing to the flexible approach to the Customer’s changing needs, Iflexion was able to augment their initial team to take up all stages of the project.
-Iflexion provided adidas with the assistance of highly qualified professionals, including, web developers, mobile app developers, UI specialists, and QA experts.
-As a result of this productive cooperation, adidas managed to successfully release the new desktop application, improve the web app, as well as release the updated iOS and Android mobile apps.
+Iflexion’s team managed to restore the correct operation of the desktop app and set up flawless data synchronization between multiple components of this omni-platform fitness suite.
+Owing to the flexible approach to the customer’s changing needs, Iflexion was able to augment their initial team with qualified web and mobile app developers, UI specialists, and QA experts to take up all of the project stages.
+As a result of this cooperation, adidas managed to successfully release the redesigned desktop application, improve the web app, as well as thoroughly test their iOS and Android mobile apps.

-The project resulted in the stably increasing number of happy active users.
+The project resulted in a stably increasing number of active users.
 Throughout the years, the fitness suite tailored by Iflexion became one of the most popular digital sports solutions on the market.